Cary Stayner

 Cary Anthony Stayner (born August 13, 1961) is an American serial killer and the older brother of kidnapping victim Steven Stayner.
 He worked as a mechanic in Mariposa County, California, and murdered four women between February and July 1999, dumping their bodies near Yosemite National Park, leading to him being dubbed the Yosemite Park Killer or simply the Yosemite Killer.
 Stayner was found guilty and received a death sentence in 2002.
-He is currently awaiting execution at San Quentin State Prison.
+As of May 2026, he is currently awaiting execution at Pelican Bay State Prison in Crescent City, California.

 Early life

 Cary Stayner was born on August 13, 1961, the first of five children born to Delbert Foy and Kay Stayner in Merced, California.
 He had three sisters and a younger brother, Steven Gregory Stayner.
 On December 4, 1972, 7-year-old Steven was abducted by child molester Kenneth Parnell.
 He was held by his abductor 38 mi away in Mariposa County, and later in Mendocino County, until he was aged 14, when he managed to escape with another of Parnell's victims, Timothy White.

 Stayner later stated that he felt neglected while his parents grieved over the loss of Steven.
 When Steven escaped and returned home, he received massive media attention, which resulted in the 1989 release of a television miniseries based on his experience, I Know My First Name Is Steven, based on the true crime book of the same name; Cary once again felt overshadowed by the attention his brother got.
 Steven, who later married and had two children, died in a motorcycle accident in 1989.

 Although it is believed that his brother's kidnapping contributed to Stayner's homicidal pathology, he claimed to authorities after his arrest that he had begun fantasizing about abducting and murdering women when he was seven years old, prior to the abduction of his brother.
 While a friend of his sister was staying over at his house, he exposed himself to her.

-At the age of three, Stayner was diagnosed with trichotillomania and put on medication, though the condition continued to affect him during his high school years; the consequential bald spots led to him being severely bullied and having to perpetually wear a baseball cap.
+At the age of three, Stayner was diagnosed with trichotillomania and put on medication, though the condition continued to affect him during his high school years; the resulting bald spots led to him being severely bullied and having to perpetually wear a baseball cap.
 He exhibited intelligence that was noted by classmates and teachers, and he was put in accelerated classes as a result.
 Due to his cartoon contributions to the school newspaper, he was named the "most creative" student in his graduating class at the age of 18 at Merced High School.

 After graduating, he worked as a window installer at a glass company, where he developed a fantasy about ramming a truck into the workplace, killing everyone there and setting the business on fire.
 In 1991, he tried to kill himself with carbon monoxide.
 In 1995, he was admitted to a psychiatric hospital after claiming to have had a nervous breakdown and was released after receiving treatment.
 He was also arrested in 1997 for possession of marijuana and methamphetamines, although these charges were eventually dropped.